Haufe-Lexware/docker-style-guide/docker_development_environment.md

 ## Container Orchestration and Management Software

 This software is designed to deploy and manage container applications in production.
-There are many offerings at the moment but here we link to some of this software that may be put to use here at Huafe Group.
+There are many offerings at the moment but here we link to some of this software that may be put to use here at Haufe Group.
 Interesting about this software are the functions they automate - deploying and managing containerized applications.

 ### Kubernetes

-Accrding to Kubernetes \(K8s\):
+According to Kubernetes \(K8s\):

 > Kubernetes is an open-source platform for automating deployment, scaling, and operations of application containers across clusters of hosts, providing container-centric infrastructure.
 > With Kubernetes, you are able to quickly and efficiently respond to customer demand: